Easy Lemon Pound Cake

 If you don’t have buttermilk, here’s how to make your own buttermilk.

-- Add a tablespoon of fresh lemon juice to a cup of whole milk.
+- Add a tablespoon of fresh lemon juice to a cup of whole milk and another variety of milk.
 Let sit for 15 minutes before using.
 While this doesn’t result in the thick, cultured-style buttermilk you find at the grocery store, it works in a pinch.

-- I highly recommend a premium, super high-quality butter, like Plugrá.
-Plugrá is specially made for optimal baking performance, with the right balance of moisture and fat for fluffy rising cakes.
+- I highly recommend a premium, super high-quality butter, like Plugrá or Kerrygold.
+These are great for optimal baking performance, with the right balance of moisture and fat for fluffy rising cakes, muffins and breads.

-- Using room temperature dairy products and eggs when baking pound cake (and most baked goods) gives them the best texture and ensures you’ll get that light, airy, fluffy texture.
+- Using room temperature dairy products and eggs when baking gives them the best texture and ensures you’ll get that light, airy, fluffy texture.
 The butter will also whip together with the sugar more easily.

 - Test it: To test the butter, poke it with your finger.
 Your finger should make an indent without sinking or sliding down into the butter.
 The butter should not be shiny or greasy.
 It will be cool to touch, not warm.